The Ontario Retirement Pension Plan: What is a comparable workplace pension plan?

 The introduction of the ORPP isn’t the only thing that’s going to be phased in.
-For phase 1, 2, and 3, contributions rates for employers and workers will be phased at 0.8 percent for year one, 1.6 percent for year two and 1.9 percent for year three and thereafter.
+For phases 1, 2, and 3, contributions rates for employers and workers will be phased at 0.8 percent for year one, 1.6 percent for year two and 1.9 percent for year three and thereafter.
 There will be no ease-in for businesses in phase 4; the contribution rate will be 1.9 percent in year one and thereafter.

 There has been a government body set up to check if employers are required to join the ORPP.
 The ORPP Administration Corporation will begin reaching out to businesses starting in 2016 to verify their current workplace pension plans.
 Businesses deemed to have a comparable workplace pension plan on August 11, 2015 (or businesses that start to register a plan) will be placed in phase 4.
 As long as an employer in phase 4 offers a comparable pension plan by January 1, 2020, it will not be forced to join the ORPP.

 A major sticking point of the ORPP surrounds what is considered a comparable workplace pension plan.
-Initially, it was announced employers that offer alternative retirement savings plans, such as defined contribution pension plans, group RRPSs and PRPPs, would be forced to join the ORPP.
-This would be quite a financial burden for employers, who would have little incentive to continue to offer these plans, if they must also pay into the ORPP.
+Initially, it was announced employers that offer alternative retirement savings plans, such as defined contribution pension plans, group RRSPs and PRPPs, would be forced to join the ORPP.
+This would be quite a financial burden for employers, who would have little incentive to continue to offer these plans if they must also pay into the ORPP.

 The government has provided some clarity about what is considered a comparable workplace pension plan.
 For a defined contribution pension plan to be considered comparable, it must be locked-in, fall under current provincial pension standards, and it must have a minimum contribution rate of 8 percent with a 50 percent match from employers.